EQWorks/mobileSDK-documentation/docs/androidsdk_2.1.1.md

 #### getBeacon

-Returns a beacon associated with provided id and client
+Returns a beacon associated with provided id.

 Method